joshtynjala/actionscript-3.0-developers-guide/text/using-the-text-layout-framework.md

 display list API.
 A container is a more advanced form of the bounding rectangle used in with TextLineFactory class.
 Like the bounding rectangle, a container defines the area where TextLine instances appear.
-Unlike a bounding rectangle, a container has a corresponding “controller” object.
+Unlike a bounding rectangle, a container has a corresponding "controller" object.
 The controller manages scrolling, composition, linking, formatting, and event handling for a container or set of containers.
 Each container has a corresponding controller object that is an instance of the ContainerController class in the